 The Business of Engagement

-Personal Group has always been curious about the connection between happy and engaged employees and their influence on productivity and business performance.
+Personal Group has always been curious about the connection between happy and engaged employees and its influence on productivity and business performance.
 So we conducted a series of interviews with 10 UK CEO’s and business leaders, over a 12-month period, to test our hypothesis that happy employees are more engaged employees, and therefore more productive.

-The Transformational Business Impact of Employee Engagement
+The Value of Employee Engagement

 The business impact of employee engagement can be transformational.
 Learn which strategies our 10 UK business leaders are using to get employees emotionally invested in their work and willing to go the extra mile to get the job done.

 Organisational trust is at an all-time low, despite being a prerequisite for employee engagement.
 The current lack of trust and consequent disengagement between employers and employees can have devastating consequences for the productivity levels of a business.
 Find out how our 10 UK business leaders are overcoming disengagement.

 Are Surveys Enough?